sillsdev/web-languageforge/.github/pull_request_template.md

 Please describe how to test and/or verify your changes.
 Provide instructions so we can reproduce.
 Please also provide relevant test data as necessary.
 These instructions will be used for QA testing below.

-- [ ] Test A
+- Test A
-- [ ] Test B
+- Test B

 ## qa.languageforge.org testing

-Testers: Check the box and put in a date/time to sign-off/attest the feature works as expected on qa.languageforge.org

-- [ ] Tester1 (YYYY-MM-DD HH:MM)
-- [ ] Tester2 (YYYY-MM-DD HH:MM)
+Testers should add his/her findings to end of the PR in a comment and include screenshots, files, etc that are beneficial.